Integrated Sensing and Communications Enabled Low Earth Orbit Satellite Systems: Challenges and Future Directions

 Note that the research in LEO-ISAC system is in its infancy, thus there are numerous issues to address.
 We conclude the unsolved open challenges of LEO-ISAC systems, and provide potential solutions to these issues.

 \textbf{Doppler Effect Mitigation:} The high-speed mobility feature of the LEO-ISAC system results in a severe Doppler effect that degrades the system's link reliability.
 One possible solution to this issue is compensating for the frequency-selective and time-varying channel effects by using machine learning techniques to accurately estimate the channel.
 Another promising solution is to adopt Doppler-resilient transmission techniques, e.g., orthogonal time-frequency space (OTFS) modulation.
 In OTFS modulation, the doubly-dispersive channel in the time-frequency (TF) domain is transformed into the delay-Doppler (DD) domain, making the channel quasi-static and sparse.
 An additional benefit of OTFS in LEO-ISAC is that the round-trip sensing parameters (i.e., delay and Doppler parameters) are double of the delay and Doppler in the DD domain.
-Hence, these sensing parameters can be utilized to estimate the communication channels.
+Hence, these sensing parameters can be utilized to estimate the communication channels and reduce the communication overhead.
+The sensing and communication functions can also be jointly optimized by designing precoder or waveform in DD domain, or one function can be prioritized while the other assists.

 \textbf{Energy-efficient Transceiver Design:} The LEO satellites are normally power limited, thus their power needs to be used with high efficiency.
 One possible solution is to design hybrid beamforming to reduce the total number of RF chains, which in turn reduces power consumption.
 Since the power consumption of electronic components (e.g., analog-to-digital converter (ADC) and phase shifter) in the RF chain is proportional to their bit budget, another possible direction is to adopt low-resolution electronic component to save the power.